digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 cd colrev-journal-formatter
 ```

 Now, we use `uv` to initialize the project.
-This automatically creates the `pyproject.toml` file, which is the control center for modern Python packages.
+This automatically creates the `pyproject.toml` file:

 ```bash
 uv init